-Over the counter pain medication should take care of any discomfort.
+Over-the-counter pain medication should take care of any discomfort.
 It might be necessary to brush more gently around particularly tender areas of gum.
 Instead, you may need to use a chlorhexidine mouth rinse to control bacteria and aid gum healing.
 A warm salt water rinse can help soothe your gums.

 Scaling and root planing are carried out as part of periodontal therapy, and you’ll need follow-up visits every three or four months.
 It’s essential to attend these appointments as SRP will help your gums return to health, reducing the risk of tooth loss.

-Dr. Jonathan Penchas will want to assess the effectiveness of treatment and will take measurements to check the depth of pockets around your gums.
+Dr. Jonathan Penchas will want to assess the effectiveness of treatment and take measurements to check the depth of pockets around your gums.